oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/bulk-import/create-bulk-import-integration-flow/create-bulk-import-integration-flow.md

 7. Click *Update*

-## Take 5: Understand the Data Mapping
+## Task 5: Understand the Data Mapping

 1. Select the **Map To WriteFile** activity.